Working with Security Groups

 We can then inspect the server again:

-$ openstack server show test
+$ openstack server show test -c security_groups

 | security_groups | name='default' |